Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

-The Concord Young Professionals Network (CYPN) is a professional and personal development initiative of the Greater Concord Chamber of Commerce.
-Established in 2006, CYPN is a vibrant program that promotes networking opportunities for young professionals (generally 22-40) by helping them make connections in the community and providing them with a professional, welcoming setting.
-All are free to participate!
+Concord Young Professionals Network (CYPN) is a professional and personal development initiative of the Greater Concord Chamber of Commerce.
+Established in 2006, CYPN is a vibrant program that promotes the growth of more than 1,700 young professionals in their early twenties to mid-forties in New Hampshire’s Capital region by helping them make connections in the community and providing them with learning and networking opportunities in a welcoming setting.

-To sign up for our e-blasts, email firstname.lastname@example.org
+To sign up for our e-news updates, email firstname.lastname@example.org.

 CYPN is sustained through the active participation of committee members.
 These young professionals go above and beyond their every day responsibilities to make each CYPN activity beneficial for all.
 Choose an area that you'd like to contribute, and let us know how you'd like to be involved.
 Contact the Chamber at email@example.com or (603) 224-2508.

 Responsible for providing guidance on overall strategic direction.